EPICURE Hackathon: Code optimisation for heterogeneous HPC environments

 INESC TEC (Porto, Portugal) & Online

-The event will take place from April 27 to 29, 2026, and will be held in a hybrid format (online and on-site) at INESC TEC, Porto, Portugal.
+The event will take place from April 27 to 29, 2026, in a hybrid format (online and on-site) at INESC TEC, Porto, Portugal.

 Why join the hackathon?